d3x0r/JSOX/README.md

 and the quoted data string.

-Typed-object and typed-arrays also require the identifer or string used for their type information not be followed by a space before the opening '{' or '\['.
+Typed-object and typed-arrays also require the identifer or string used for their type information not be followed by a space before the opening '{', '\[' or quoted string.

 ### More on Classes/Tags - typed-object and typed-array